katerinaelsasser/NailDeck/README.md

 As a visitor on the Nail Deck website, I want/expect:
 * To view all products that is available to purchase.
 * To be able to put products I want to buy in a cart.
-* To be able to check out producst I want to buy.
+* To be able to purchase the products I want to buy.
 * To be able put in address/payment details with ease.
 * To create a login easily.
 * To be able to log in successfuly.